JackEdTaylor/expra-wise24/lecture/general/assignments.md

 ## Requirements with no Specific Deadline

-You will also be expected to:
+To receive course credits, you will also be expected to:

-* Participate in at least 5 experiments of other ExPra groups (these will be marked with "*E*" on SONA)
+* Participate in at least 5 experiments of other ExPra groups (these will be marked with "*E*" on [SONA](https://uni-frankfurt.sona-systems.com/))

 * Actively participate in sessions and meetings